Sarat Chandra Chakravarty

 Sarat Chandra Chakravarty (শরৎ চন্দ্র চক্রবর্ত্তি) was a direct householder disciple of Swami Vivekananda and was the chronicler of "Diary of a Disciple" (স্বামী শিষ্য সংবাদ) which is one of the major sources of first-hand information on Vivekananda's biography and teachings in the later stage of his life.
 Sarat Chandra was intimately connected with the Ramakrishna Order throughout his life, and even before the return of Swami Vivekananda from the West in 1897 he had been associated with the old monastery in Alambazar and with the direct disciples of Sri Ramakrishna.
-He was also a Sanskrit scholar and was a postmaster by profession in the British Government service.
+He was also a Sanskrit scholar and was a Post master by profession in the British Government service.

 Early life

 Sarat Chandra was born to Ramkamal Chakravarty and Vidhumukhi Devi in the village Kotapada in the district Faridpur in erstwhile Bengal province (now Bangladesh) on the Hindu holy day of Sivaratri on 21 February 1868.
 The parents were humble but pious and educated.
 Sarat Chandra was the eldest son of the family.
 His mother was well versed in scripture, and from his parents he got his interest in spirituality.
 He grew up as an orthodox Brahmin owing to the prevalent customs of the society.
-However, he was known to be kind and of charitable disposition at an early age.
+He was known to be kind and of charitable disposition at an early age.